ibmresilient/resilient-community-apps/fn_grpc_interface/README.md

 | 1.1.0 | 09/2021 | Add app host support; add configuration options for channel and function definition |
 | 1.0.0 | 04/2019 | Initial Release |

-_Note: as of v1.1.0 the configurations for grpc_channel and grpc_function can be defined in the app.config.
+_Note: as of v1.1.0 the configurations for grpc_channel can be defined in the app.config.
 For integration server this will require updating your server's app.config to match the correct format.
-This is optional and the old functionality of defining these values in the function call remains and takes precedence over the values set in the configuration._
+This is optional and the old functionality of defining these values in the function call remains and takes precedence over the values set in the configuration. grpc_channel is a required configuration setting for selftest._
 ```
 grpc_channel=<<host>>:<<port>>
 grpc_function=<<the name of the package>>:<<the function to call>>